 Step One – Measure

-Dress your form with all the underpinnings you plan to wear – bum pads, petticoats, all of it – and make sure the waist measurement on your dress form is set to your corseted waist measurement, and that the height of the dress form is your height + the shoes you plan to wear.
+Dress your form with all the underpinnings you plan to wear – bum pads, stays, petticoats, all of it – and make sure the waist measurement on your dress form is your corseted waist measurement, and that the height of the dress form is your height + the shoes you plan to wear.

 Hold the width of the fabric up to the waist, allowing it to fall naturally to the floor, over the skirt supports.
 Allow about 1.5 – 2″ extra past where you will hem, and make a cut length-wise.
 With most fabrics (cotton, taffeta) you can then rip the fabric apart at that cut and be assured of a straight line along the grain.
 For skirts will slight trains or that need extra length to fit over extra supports in back, you will want to do this cutting manually.